Vinipiterson/BombTag/README.md

 How to install:
   - Download ZIp
   - Extract Here (doesn't need to be extract here, just make sure you extract to a root folder.
-Ex: "C:Downloads/BombTag Master" not "C:Downloads/BombTag Master/BombTag Master")
+Ex: "C:Downloads/BombTag Master" not "C:Downloads/BombTag Master/BombTag Master" otherwise the sprites/sounds will not be found)
   - Open extracted folder on vs code
   - run Main.py